dnmfarrell/jp/README.md

 2. Bash 4.3 or higher is needed to run jp because it uses namerefs.
 3. jp is not as fast as [jq](https://stedolan.github.io/jq/)!
 4. Users have to be familiar with shell programming to get the most out of the program
-5. Because it uses file descriptors and the pipe buffer, it's Linux only.

 All that's needed to solve these issues is a better shell programming language which is really fast, portable and used everywhere.